 In humans, CT scanning is the diagnostic method of choice for the diagnosis of ectopic ureters.
 It is highly accurate and reveals the exact location of the ureter attachment.
 This form of imaging will be more accurate than ultrasound or I.V.P. but is not available as widely, requires general anesthesia, and is likely more costly than the aforementioned procedures.

 Cystoscopy is generally used to clear up the cases where one simply is not sure if there is an ectopic ureter or not after the above testing.
 Cystoscopy employs a tiny camera on the end of a probe which can be used inside the urethra, vagina, or bladder to locate the ureteral openings.
 Patients should weigh at least 7lbs for this procedure and, since most hospitals are not equipped for cystoscopy, referral is likely needed.
 Another disadvantage of cystoscopy is that it does not evaluate the upper urinary tract.
 Since the state of the kidneys is an important piece of information, ultrasound would be a nice complementary test to get the full story of what is going on in the patient's urinary tract higher up.

 An advantage of cystoscopy is that laser surgery can often performed on the same anesthesia thus confirming and correcting the problem all in one procedure.

 TREATMENT OF THE ECTOPIC URETER

-The moment of truth comes with surgical exploration with intent to correct the incontinence.
+The moment of truth comes with surgical exploration (or cystoscopy) with intent to correct the incontinence.
 With surgery, the patient’s urinary bladder will be opened and the ureteral openings located.
 With cystoscopy, the cystoscope camera goes into the bladder and locates the ureteral openings.
 Some ectopic ureters go to the bladder as they are supposed to but instead of entering the bladder, simply course along the outside of the bladder to end elsewhere.
 During surgery both ureters are identified and followed to their terminal points.
 One of the following surgical techniques will be used depending on where the ureters are going.